imran-hassan/test/complete.md

 These tests were completed successfully.

 #10.
 Documentation Impact
-BGP origin field details have to be added in user documentation.
+BGP origin and Origin Override fields detail have to be added in user documentation.

 #11.
 References
 [bgp_design](http://juniper.github.io/contrail-vnc/bgp_design.html)